Piecre24/Liszt/README.md

 # Liszt
 Tai, Tom, Crystal, Kenneth, Al

+## This fork will deploy this project online

 ## Lizst is a personal media journal, where you can search for your favourite films, music, and books to add to your recommendation list.

 ## User Stories